Work The Supreme Cannabis Company

 With data collected from this research, Bridgeable developed a cannabis enthusiast purchasing journey and identified the key factors enthusiasts require when purchasing.
 These factors included sensory interaction with products, recommendations from trusted sources, and access to high-quality product data.
 Mapping the purchasing factors against the purchasing journey allowed the Bridgeable team to identify enthusiast personas and develop a Canada-wide insights report with recommendations for large retailers.

 Bridgeable’s team entered a new sector and applied their social science expertise and design methodologies to develop a deep understanding of our customers.
 Their innovative research led to insightful consumer segmentation and supported validation of our data which aided the development of the 7ACRES brand … 2018 Brand of the Year.

 The Bridgeable team identified three enthusiast personas with distinct buying behaviours and a fourth group of emerging enthusiasts.
 These personas were defined based on their relationships with the key purchasing factors.

 Based on this understanding of a range of cannabis enthusiasts, we developed six make-or-break recommendations for large retailers who want to succeed in this market.
 Each recommendation focused on a consumer need, desire, or preference relating to product quality and variety, product information and education, and connections in existing cannabis communities.

 We created a mock-up of an online store to demonstrate these make-or-break recommendations and to underscore the importance of omni-channel service for cannabis enthusiasts.

-Our research has helped Supreme educate provincial boards and retailers on how best to convert adult cannabis enthusiasts to the legal market, allowed them to strengthen their market share, and was a supporting factor in Supreme’s wholly owned subsidiary 7ACRES winning “Brand of the Year” at the 2018 Canadian Cannabis Awards.
+Our research has helped Supreme educate provincial boards and retailers on how best to convert adult cannabis enthusiasts to the legal market, allowed them to strengthen their market share, and was a supporting factor in Supreme’s wholly owned subsidiary 7ACRES winning “Brand of the Year” two years in a row at the Canadian Cannabis Awards (2018 and 2019).